ucsb-cs16/f22/_lab/lab09.md

 Submit the strFuncs.cpp and linkedListFuncs.cpp files on gradescope.

-**Note that the test cases provided to you in the lab are not comprehensive.
-If your code does not pass the Gradescope tests, think about possible edge cases that is breaking your code.**
+**If your code does not pass the Gradescope tests, think about possible edge cases that is breaking your code.**

 # Grading Rubric